-Students investigate three major processes that are changing land cover in many regions of the world:
+Students investigate two major processes that are changing land cover in many regions of the world:

-- deforestation

-- · desertification, and

-- · melting glaciers and ice sheets.
+- Deforestation, and - Melting glaciers and ice sheets.

 Students investigate the distribution and causes of these three processes.
-They select one location for each of the three processes to develop a greater understanding of the changes to land cover produced by these processes, the impacts of these changes and responses to these changes at different scales.
+They select one location for each of the three processes to develop a greater understanding of the changes to land cover produced by these processes, the impacts of these changes, and responses to these changes at different scales.

-At a local scale, students investigate land use change using appropriate fieldwork techniques and secondary sources.
+At a local scale students investigate land use change using appropriate fieldwork techniques and secondary sources.
 They investigate the scale of change, the reasons for change and the impacts of change.
 Students undertake fieldwork and produce a fieldwork report

-- Interpretation and analysis of maps, data and other geographic information - Collect, sort, process and represent primary and secondary data through fieldwork - Examination of case studies at local, national and global scales - Use of GIS and GNSS technologies (GPS & Google Earth) to view and associate data. - School-assessed Coursework for Unit 3 will contribute 25 per cent to the study score: - Outcome 1 Fieldwork report and structured questions - Outcome 2 Analysis of geographic data
+- Interpretation and analysis of maps, data and other geographic information - Collect, sort, process and represent primary and secondary data through fieldwork - Examination of case studies at local, national and global scales - Use of GIS and GNSS technologies (GPS & Google Earth) to view and associate data. - School-assessed Coursework for Unit 3 will contribute 25 per cent to the study score: - Outcome 1 Analysis of geographic data and a case study - Outcome 2 Fieldwork report and structured questions